Plagiarism leads to serious consequences. To avoid it, you must know the various types of plagiarism, so you can keep them out of your writing.

 Now that you understand the different types of plagiarism, you need to know how to avoid it.
 Consider these tips:

-- Cite sources liberally
+- Cite sources liberally and include links

 - Study the citation method required for your paper and use it properly